adharafardhin/LIFE4137/README.md

 - Customizable Visualization: Users can adjust parameters such as k-mer size, resolution, and color palettes to tailor the dot plots to their specific research needs.
 ModDotPlot also supports detailed configuration through JSON files for creating highly customized plots.
 - Efficient Computation: By leveraging k-mer-based identity estimation and a modimizer sketching technique, ModDotPlot significantly reduces the computational time required to produce dot plots, making it suitable for real-time analysis of large datasets.

+#### Why ModDotPlot?

+It was a critical tool in this project for visualizing and identifying centromeric regions within the genomes of the Cochlearia species.
+This tool allows for the creation of detailed dot plots that highlight regions of high sequence similarity, which are indicative of repetitive elements often found in centromeres.
+By applying ModDotPlot, I could effectively visualize these repetitive regions across large genomic scaffolds, enabling the identification of centromeric regions based on the characteristic dense and symmetric patterns typical of centromeric DNA.
+This visualization was essential for confirming the repeat analysis performed with TRASH and provided a clear and intuitive way to assess the structural integrity and conservation of these genomic regions across the different species analyzed.

 ## Liftoff: Accurate Gene Annotation Lift-over Tool
 Liftoff is a bioinformatics tool designed to accurately map gene annotations from one genome assembly to another, particularly between assemblies of the same or closely related species.
 Unlike traditional lift-over tools that require pre-generated chain files, Liftoff operates as a standalone tool, simplifying the process and increasing flexibility.